 - What is involved in getting a 2nd opinion from Johns Hopkins?

 Your physician or hospital sends your slides and a summary of your case to Johns Hopkins, where they will be reviewed by pathologists with expertise about diseases that you may have.
 The review process normally takes several days, after which Johns Hopkins sends a report of all findings to your physician and/or others you may designate, and your slides and other materials are returned.
-The cost of a second opinion from Johns Hopkins is not covered by your insurance.
+The cost of a second opinion from Johns Hopkins may not be covered by your insurance.
 Medicare may not cover a second opinion requested by a physician.
-You will be required to complete an Advance Beneficiary Notice (ABN); An ABN permits you to make an informed choice about whether or not you want to receive the consultation, knowing that you might have to pay for it yourself.

 - Will it bother my doctor if I get a second opinion?